 Lester Permut, MD

-Seattle Children's Hospital has been a regional center of excellence in the care of children since its founding in 1907.
-As the designated provider of pediatric tertiary and quaternary care for Washington, Idaho, Montana, Wyoming, and Alaska, Seattle Children's has also maintained a leadership role training medical students, residents, and fellows in the primary and subspecialty fields of pediatrics.
-The Congenital Cardiac Surgery Program began in 1953 with the performance of the first pediatric open-heart operation at Seattle Children's.
-The clinical program has grown parallel with an active pediatric cardiology service to provide comprehensive diagnostic, interventional, and surgical care for all forms of heart disease in children from birth to age 21.
-We currently perform 275 open- and 150 closed-heart procedures a year.
+Seattle Children’s Hospital has been a regional center of excellence in the care of children since its founding in 1907.
+As the designated provider of pediatric tertiary and quaternary care for Washington, Idaho, Montana, Wyoming and Alaska, Seattle Children’s Hospital has also maintained a leadership role training medical students, residents and fellows in the primary and subspecialty fields of pediatrics.
+The Congenital Cardiac Surgery Program began in 1953 with the performance of the first pediatric open-heart operation at Seattle Children’s Hospital.
+The clinical program has grown parallel with an active pediatric cardiology service to provide comprehensive diagnostic, interventional and surgical care for all forms of heart disease in children from birth to age 21.
+We currently perform over 400 open- and 150 closed-heart procedures a year.